-Daphne Jackson Fellowships are retraining fellowships for women and men who have taken a break of two years or more from STEM research for family, caring or health reasons.
+Daphne Jackson Fellowships are retraining Fellowships for anyone who has taken a break of two years or more from research for family, caring or health reasons.

 Requirements for all candidates

 The application process for a Daphne Jackson Fellowship is competitive.
 Individuals wishing to be considered for a Fellowship must meet the following criteria: